 The exciting news is that in February 2010, the Palomar LUX 1540 Fractional Non-Ablative Laser received the first clearance by the United States Food and Drug Administration (FDA) for the treatment of striae using a fractional laser.
 This new clearance allows doctors to treat the millions of people worldwide who have unwanted stretch marks.

 Ongoing clinical studies have shown that subjects treated with the Lux1540 achieved an average improvement of between 51% and 75% in the appearance of their striae, based upon a blinded review of photographs comparing the pre-treatment appearance of striae versus the results three months post-treatment.

 The Bellevue Laser & Cosmetic Center is proud to offer both the V-beam laser treatment and the revolutionary Palomar LUX 1540 treatment to our stretch mark patients.
 Generally, the laser treatments will take at least 3 sessions a month apart.
-Call today for a free consultation to discover which treatment is right for you!
+Call to schedule a consultation today to discover which treatment is right for you!